Home » Governance » Our Trustees

 Trustee

-Jordana Rivero’s work is focused on livestock grazing systems with an emphasis on sustainability.
-Her research covers main aspects of grazing livestock systems such as pasture and grazing management, animal performance and emissions, forage quality and breeding objectives for several livestock species.
-Jordana started her career in Uruguay, developing breeding goals and breeding objectives for dairy cattle under pasture-based systems, and in 2013 she was awarded a PhD in Agricultural Science from the Universidad Austral de Chile where she gained experience in grazing systems and NIRS applied to feeds and animal products.
-Jordana also collaborated on the characterisation of a creole sheep breed, regarding grazing behaviour and meat quality.
-During her postdoctoral fellowship, she studied the joint effect of agronomic management and cultivar of perennial ryegrass on grazing dairy cows ‘performance and nutrients use efficiency.
-In her current role at Rothamsted Research, Jordana is involved in a variety of fascinating research projects related to nutrient flow efficiency through the soil-plant-animal continuum, animal behaviours and welfare, animal genetic selection, grazing systems, sward diversity and key performance indicators.
-Jordana is also an active participant of the NCC North Wyke Farm Platform (Devon), where she works on grazing management of beef and sheep, pasture production/utilisation, animal behaviour and product quality.
+Jordana Rivero is the head of Grazing Livestock Systems at Rothamsted Research and the inaugural Chair of the Global Farm Platform.
+Her research covers various aspects of the sustainability of grazing livestock systems, such as pasture and grazing management, animal performance and emissions, forage quality, and breeding objectives for multiple livestock species.
+Jordana began her career in Uruguay, where she developed breeding goals and breeding objectives for dairy cattle under pasture-based systems.
+In 2013, she earned a PhD in Agricultural Science from the Universidad Austral de Chile, gaining experience in grazing systems and NIRS applied to feeds and animal products.
+Jordana also collaborated on the characterisation of a creole sheep breed, studying grazing behaviour and meat quality.
+During her postdoctoral fellowship, she investigated the joint effect of agronomic management and cultivar of perennial ryegrass on the performance and nutrient use efficiency of grazing dairy cows.
+In her current role at Rothamsted Research, Jordana is leading various research projects related to nutrient flow efficiency through the soil-plant-animal continuum, animal behaviour and welfare, animal genetic selection, grazing systems, sward diversity, and key performance indicators.
+Jordana is also an active member of the NBRI North Wyke Farm Platform (Devon), where she works on grazing management of beef and sheep, pasture production/utilisation, animal behaviour and product quality.

 Paul Smith